 My interest in Ceramics began when I was introduced to clay as an art student.
 Although I trained as a potter/painter and teacher, the urge to continue working with this fascinating and very versatile material has remained with me.
-Over the years I have worked in a variety of ways with various clays and have recently returned to hand-building, with the emphasis on a sculptural rather than utilitarian way of working.
+Over the years I have worked in a variety of ways with various types of clay.
+The main body of my work is hand-building, with most of the emphasis on a sculptural rather than utilitarian way of working.

 Current work is principally hand-built one-off pieces.
 Coiling, slabbing and pinching both large and small scale mainly using Crank clay with the addition of porcelain, slips, oxides and dry and semi-matt glazes.